 Replacing the Upgrades system of Payday: The Heist is the Skills system, in which players can upgrade each of four unique skill trees, granting them unique and beneficial bonuses (which can be further upgraded for even new bonuses).
 Unlike the Upgrades system, weapons and specific weapon upgrades are not tied to skill trees, players can not upgrade their skill tree in the middle of a heist, and players must map out their skill tree in a certain way with a limited amount of Skill Points (rather than unlock each upgrade level consecutively).

 Each of the four Skill trees has 17 Skills, grouped into six tiers of three Skills each (and one Skill to unlock the tree).
 Depending on their tier, they require either 1 SP or 4 SP to unlock.
 Each Skill can be "Aced" to significantly buff the effect (or give another effect entirely) for either 3 SP or 8 SP (depending on tier).
 Players must spend earned cash to unlock (or Ace) a Skill, and can only access the next tier by putting a certain amount of SP into Skills below that tier.
-Unlocking tiers also give passive bonuses for the player in earlier versions of the game, which are now instead put into Perk Decks.
+Unlocking tiers used to give passive bonuses for the player in earlier versions of the game, which are now instead put into Perk Decks.

 The Mastermind tree is beneficial for players who want to control tense situations, giving them abilities to assist the rest of the crew (mostly medical assistance) while allowing them to easily control the crowd (and even control enemies).

 The deployable unlocked by the Mastermind tree is the Doctor Bag, which can be placed to allow players to fully heal and reset the number of bleedouts before being immediately incapacitated.
 Each Doctor Bag has two "uses" before being removed from the game.
-Optional Skills in the tree allow players to deploy two bags in one level, and can double the amount of "uses" per bag.
+Optional Skills in the tree allow players to deploy two bags in one level, and to double the amount of "uses" per bag.

 The Enforcer tree is beneficial for players who prefer aggression, increasing their survivability while allowing them to carry heavier gear (including a portable saw and heavy armor).